Kidoz-SDK/KIDOZ_Android_SDK_Example-Android-Studio/README.md

 #KIDOZ Panel
 <a href="url"><img src="https://s3.amazonaws.com/kidoz-cdn/sdk/panel_view_sample_image.png" align="right" height="121" width="200" ></a>

-`PaneView` is a customized special view that can slide in/out of the screen  with minimal interference to user experience.
+`PanelView` is a customized special view that can slide in/out of the screen  with minimal interference to user experience.
 The `PanelView` can be place on one of four sides of the activity screen:
 </br>
 + PANEL_TYPE.TOP